 Sherif has performed with notable artists including; Maxxi Soundsystem, Droog, Lauren Lane, Kevin Sanderson, Hot Since 82, Victor Calderone, Ambivalent, Jay Lumen, Troy Pierce, Satoshi Tommie, Alan Fitzpatrick & John Acquaviva to name a few.

 In 2010, Sherif released Dope Speaker, which was picked up by Myth.
 Records but first making its way onto one of dance music’s biggest and oldest labels Perfecto.
-Owned by Paul Oakenfold, Perfecto released Dope Speaker on its latest compilation/artist album Perfecto Presents: Kenneth Thomas.
+Owned by Paul Oakenfold, Perfecto released Dope Speaker on its compilation album series Perfecto Presents.

-Whether in the studio or behind the decks, Sherif’s unique style is born out of the musical influences from his childhood — traditional Ethiopian sounds, classic orchestra and jazz.
+By 2012 Sherif launched his own imprint Slur Records, which delivers driving techno and house inspired sounds more representative of what you would expect from seeing Sherif live.
+Whether in the studio or behind the decks, Sherif’s unique style is born out of the musical influences from his childhood — Detroit techno, traditional Ethiopian sounds, classic orchestra and jazz.
 Realizing the power of music at a young age, Sherif set out to share his passion for pulsating rhythms with others.